dustinpfister/blog_posts/_posts/threejs-emissive-map.md

 layout: post
 categories: three.js
 id: 894
-updated: 2022-07-25 10:51:58
+updated: 2022-07-25 10:54:05
-version: 1.37
+version: 1.38
 ---

-There are a lot of texture maps that can be used with the various materials in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene), such as using a basic color map with the [basic material](/2018/05/05/threejs-basic-material/), or an alpha map to adjust transparency of a material based on the state of a texture.
+There are a lot of texture maps that can be used with the various materials in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene), such as using a basic color map with the [basic material](/2018/05/05/threejs-basic-material/), or an [alpha map](/2019/06/06/threejs-alpha-map/) to adjust transparency of a material based on the state of a texture.
 I am not sure if I will ever get around to writing posts on every kind of map there is to be aware of in threejs, but there are some that really stand out for me more than others, and one of these map options is an [emissive map](https://stackoverflow.com/questions/23717512/three-js-emissive-material-maps).

 When I am working with a material that will respond to a light source such as the standard material, there is the color property of the material that can be used to set a base color for the material.
 This color property will work a little different with the standard material compared to other materials like the basic material in that the color will only show up when there is some light in effect.
 So then there should be some kind of color property that will work with the standard material in the same way as the color property in the basic material in that it can be used to set a color that will always show up regardless of what the situation is with lighting.
 This is where the emissive property comes into play to set a color that will always show up.